rafaelsetragni/awesome_notifications_fcm/README.md

 ## 🍎 *iOS Configuration*

-1 - First, ensure to have the last XCode version available instaled with at least Swift 5.5.7 (XCode version 14.A400).
+1 - First, ensure to have the last XCode version available installed with at least Swift 5.5.7 (XCode version 14.A400).

 ![image](https://user-images.githubusercontent.com/40064496/194728638-9cada1b9-4f2d-4a30-9fb3-3bb448f36017.png)